dojo/docs/dojox/index.rst

     A widget which shows a single image (or groups of images) in a Dialog

+  * `dojox.image.LightboxNano <dojox/image/LightboxNano>`_

+    Similar to a Lightbox, though much lighter weight, and animated to center from position in page.

   * `dojox.image.Magnifier <dojox/image/Magnifier>`_

     A dojox.gfx-based version of the `MagnifierLite <dojox/image/MagnifierLite>`_ widget